EscolaSoft/silverstripe-installer/docs/README.md

 global $_FILE_TO_URL_MAPPING;
 $_FILE_TO_URL_MAPPING['/var/www'] = 'http://localhost';
 ```
+5. Find ID of your docker image container with `docker ps` and attach docker with command `docker exec -it 8b67077306c9 /bin/sh` where 8b67077306c9 should be replaced with your ID.
+6. From docker shell run `composer install` which will install all composer dependencies
+7. From docker shell run `cd themes/PROJECT_NAME` then `npm install`
+8. From docker shell in theme directory run `gulp`

-5. Bare installation of silverstripe should appear under http://localhost:3000
+9. Bare installation of silverstripe should appear under http://localhost:3000
-6. To run dev task open docker shell

-TO BE CONTINUED .... :)
+* Use your files as it was standard php project.
+* Run `git` commands *outside* docker shell
+* Run `gulp`, `composer` and `npm` commands *inside* docker shell

 # Qunabu boilerplate theme